Open-Attestation/token-registry/README.md

 Hardhat is used to manage the contract development environment and deployment.
 This repository provides a couple of Hardhat tasks to simplify the deployment process.

-Starting from v4 beta, we have included an easy and cost-effective way to deploy the contracts while also keeping options available for advanced users to setup the contracts their preferred way.
+Starting from v4, we have included an easy and cost-effective way to deploy the contracts while also keeping options available for advanced users to setup the contracts their preferred way.

 > 💡 Please ensure that you have setup your configuration file before deployment.
 > See [Configuration](#configuration) section for more details.
 The deployer (configured in your `.env` file) will be made the default admin.